 Step 2: On-Site Internal Pre-Boarding Tasks to Plan

-The beauty of taking this planning approach to better onboarding is that you only have to go through these steps once because then you’ll the systems in place needed to make sure it all happens with every new hire.
+The beauty of taking this planning approach to better onboarding is that you only have to go through these steps once because then you’ll have the systems in place needed to make sure it all happens with every new hire.
 Step 2 is where you figure out all the things that need to be set in motion well before a new hire shows up for their first day of work.
 Plan out the following tasks:

 - Systems and Equipment: Designate a person who is responsible for making sure everything a new hire needs in terms of equipment and system accounts is set up and ready before their first day.
-This would include their workstation (desk, computer, phone, supplies, etc.), email/calendar/contacts account(s), including pre-populating their contacts list with helpful people and pre-populating their calendar with recurring meetings/events.
+This would include their workstation (desk, computer, phone, supplies, etc.), email/calendar/contacts account(s), pre-populating their contacts list with helpful people, and pre-populating their calendar with recurring meetings/events.
 If your IT department is slow in fulfilling requests, figure out what the safest amount of lead time is to ensure the job is done before the new hire’s first day.

-- Designated Buddy: Find the right person and ask them to serve as the new hire’s “buddy” for the first several weeks to show them how things work, answer questions, etc. It’s a good idea to give the new hire’s contact information to the buddy so there is the opportunity for them to connect before the new hire begins work.
+- Designated Buddy: Find the right person and ask them to serve as the new hire’s “buddy” for the first several weeks to show them how things work, answer questions, etc. It’s a good idea to give the new hire’s contact information to the buddy so there is an opportunity for them to connect before the new hire begins work.

 - Manager Tasks: Make sure the new hire’s team leader, manager, or direct supervisor serves as a point of contact for checking on the progress of all these pre-boarding tasks to verify everything is going to be in place.
-The manager should also have the responsibility of planning how the first day schedule for the new hire, though this could easily be a template used throughout the company for any new hire’s first day.
-A good approach includes 1) An early-morning team meeting with coffee and donuts to introduce the new hire to their team members, 2) Mid-morning focus on the company’s big picture elements such as vision, mission, goals, priorities, organization structure and so on, 3) Working lunch with their team so they can get a feel for how things go, what the team priorities and tasks are, getting to know all this through observation more than participation, 4) Afternoon one-one-one with manager to go through the specifics of the job in terms of roles and responsibilities, performance expectations, how training will occur and so forth, 5) Facility tour including introductions, 6) Wrap-up with another one-on-one sit-down to see what questions have come up for the new hire throughout the day.
+The manager should also have the responsibility of planning how the first-day schedule for the new hire, though this could easily be a template used throughout the company for any new hire’s first day.
+A good approach includes 1) An early-morning team meeting with coffee and donuts to introduce the new hire to their team members, 2) a Mid-morning focus on the company’s big picture elements such as vision, mission, goals, priorities, organization structure, and so on, 3) Working lunch with their team so they can get a feel for how things go, what the team priorities and tasks are, getting to know all this through observation more than participation, 4) Afternoon one-one-one with manager to go through the specifics of the job in terms of roles and responsibilities, performance expectations, how training will occur and so forth, 5) Facility tour including introductions, 6) Wrap-up with another one-on-one sit-down to see what questions have come up for the new hire throughout the day.

 - Day One Welcome: Find a pair of employees who are good at hospitality and put them in charge of decorating the new hire’s workstation with welcome decorations and company swag items, greeting the new employee when they arrive and leading them to their workstation, and making all the food arrangements needed for the day (morning coffee and donuts, working lunch).